SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-01-08-xna-and-beyond-the-notable-mentions.markdown

 [![ src=]()](http://yna.codeplex.com/)

-I put this first simply because it is the one that intrigues me the most (at the time of writing because I am a fickle beast) just by its outlandish claims and steadfast delivery, it is aimed mainly as a fast prototyping tool with some very unique features.&nbsp; Do not let his put you off mind as there are several games already released using this as their base engine running on top of XNA and others in the works.
+I put this first simply because it is the one that intrigues me the most (at the time of writing because I am a fickle beast) just by its outlandish claims and steadfast delivery, it is aimed mainly as a fast prototyping tool with some very unique features.
+Do not let his put you off mind as there are several games already released using this as their base engine running on top of XNA and others in the works.

 Putting it simply, YNA is a game Framework for XNA or MonoGame who allow you to quickly create prototypes and games.
 It has been inspired by Flixel, an ActionScript 3 Framework for 2D part and a bit by Three.js for 3D.